Samuel Blais leaves for Laval - Dose.ca

 The Canadiens have confirmed the news.

 Samuel Blais, freshly claimed by the club, is off to the AHL.
+He will join the Rocket in Lehigh Valley and practice with the team tomorrow.
 The Habs had the right to send him down immediately because they were the only club to have tried to claim him at the waivers.

 But that doesn't mean he's in Laval to stay all season, either.